ggerganov/llama.cpp/README.md

 ## Building and usage

 The main product of this project is the `llama` library.
 Its C-style interface can be found in [include/llama.h](include/llama.h).
-The project also produces several [examples and tools](./examples) that can be used to get started.
-There are a few ways to obtain the binaries:
+The project also includes many example programs and tools using the `llama` library.
+The examples range from simple, minimal code snippets to sophisticated sub-projects such as an OpenAI-compatible HTTP server.
+Possible methods for obtaining the binaries:

 - Clone this repository and build locally, see [how to build](./docs/build.md)
 - On MacOS or Linux, install `llama.cpp` via [brew, flox or nix](./docs/install.md)
 - Use a Docker image, see [documentation for Docker](./docs/docker.md)
 - Download pre-built binaries from [releases](https://github.com/ggerganov/llama.cpp/releases)

-For more information, refer to [Build llama.cpp locally](./docs/build.md)

 ### Obtaining and quantizing models

-The [Hugging Face](https://huggingface.co) platform hosts [plenty of LLMs](https://huggingface.co/models?library=gguf&sort=trending) compatible with `llama.cpp` - simply search for the [GGUF](https://github.com/ggerganov/ggml/blob/master/docs/gguf.md) file format:
+The [Hugging Face](https://huggingface.co) platform hosts a [number of LLMs](https://huggingface.co/models?library=gguf&sort=trending) compatible with `llama.cpp` - simply search for the [GGUF](https://github.com/ggerganov/ggml/blob/master/docs/gguf.md) file format:

 - [Trending](https://huggingface.co/models?library=gguf&sort=trending)
 - [LLaMA](https://huggingface.co/models?sort=trending&search=llama+gguf)